3 Kettlebell Exercises to Increase Knockout Power For Boxing and MMA

 - Keep the core tight, lats locked in as you perform this movement

-Fight ready is a culmination of the methods I use with world champion combat sports athletes.
-Inside, you’ll find full body workouts, mobility work, and cardio to prepare you for a fight, or just develop a physique like a dangerous MMA fighter.
+Heavy Hitter is a culmination of the methods I use with world champion combat sports athletes.
+Inside, you’ll find full body workouts, mobility work, and cardio to prepare you for a fight, or just develop a physique like the world’s best fighters.